MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-22/README.md

 ## How to use our code

+*[google drive link](https://drive.google.com/drive/u/0/folders/1_lvU7KYgXnpoQGg10gbek75Qi1xasfza) to store some datasets*(to save time, since some data requires few hours to run notebook and get)

 **To download raw data sets, please visit the `scripts` directory and run the files in order:**

-*[google drive link](https://drive.google.com/drive/u/0/folders/1_lvU7KYgXnpoQGg10gbek75Qi1xasfza) to store some raw data*(to save time, since some data requires few hours to run notebook and get)

 1. run ```external.ipynb``` to download some external dataset
 2. run ```scrape.ipynb``` to scrape the property data from the Domain website (this would take around 2 hours to scrape, so it was added to the google drive to save the time for others.
 After extraction, put ```example.json``` into ```/data/raw``` directory)